 Sara Pascoe is an Edinburgh Comedy Award nominated comedian, writer, and actor.
 Her work on stage, screen and page combines the personal, political, and observational.
 She's written and performed in her own radio series and BBC sitcom, is a bestselling author, and is a regular on panel and standup shows.

-In her routines, Sara takes a wry, almost deadpan look at the more inexplicable aspects of life, love and people.
+In her routines, Sara takes a wry, almost deadpan look at the more inexplicable aspects of life, love, and people.
 She questions why people wear T-shirts bearing the likenesses of more attractive people, and whether debt can be solved by installing card payment machines that are more like disapproving parents (” you’ve already got a coat.
 Make sure those shoes are black, so you can wear them for school as well.”)

-As a standup Sara has appeared on Live at the Apollo and Stand Up for the Week.
-She’s also been a panellist on Never Mind the Buzzcocks, QI, Have I Got News For You, 8 Out Of 10 Cats, and Mock the Week, and Radio 4’s The News Quiz.
-As an actor she played Coco Lomax, Senior Trend Analyst at Siobhan Sharpe’s Perfect Curve agency in the hit Olympic sit-com Twenty Twelve, and its sequel W1A.
-She has also appeared in The Thick of It, The Increasingly Poor Decisions of Todd Margaret, Campus, and Being Human.
+As a standup Sara has performed on Live at the Apollo and Stand Up for the Week, and hosted Dave's answer to TED, Comedians Giving Lectures.
+She’s also appeared on Taskmaster, QI, Have I Got News For You, 8 Out Of 10 Cats, and Mock the Week, and Radio 4’s The News Quiz and Just A Minute

-© Copyright 2018 JLA.
+© Copyright 2024 JLA.
 All rights reserved.